tbs1-bo/ioemu/README.md

 ## LEDs

-If the emulator is running, you interact with it from any python program.
+If the emulator is running, you can interact with it from any python program running on the same machine.
 First import the class `Emulator` from the `ioemu` package.

 ```python